 The Rainbow Room is wheelchair-accessible, though not specially adapted.

 All ages welcome, but juniors will be most at home here (babies may struggle on the backcountry slopes…).
-Camp 4 is the kids room with two large singles and a playroom.
+Camp 4 is the kids room with four single beds and a playroom.
 Babysitting is available for $30 an hour (must be booked a week in advance).

 The private nature of the house makes it suitable for all ages, but juniors, tweens and teens will be able to take full advantage of the activities.

-Camp 4 in the house’s eaves, which has two oversized single beds and a separate playroom, with a TV, minibar and Nintendo Wii.
+Camp 4 in the house’s eaves, which has two oversized single beds, two rollaway single beds and a separate playroom, with a TV, minibar and Nintendo Wii.

 This is where Sopris House excels.
 Any activities requested for families are tailored to each member’s abilities.
 The guides are as adept at looking after kids as they are adults; and they’re skilled at gauging ability levels, sourcing suitable routes for biking, levels of white-water rafting and gentler hikes.
 They’ll seek out the best baby slopes for beginner skiers, too.